Last Updated September 17, 2020 (on September 11, 2020, FMCSA issued an Extension of the Modified Expanded Emergency Declaration)

-Generally the exemption applies to fleet operations that are providing direct assistance in support of emergency relief efforts related to the COVID-19 outbreaks, including transportation for medical supplies, fuel, paper, raw materials, sanitation equipment, and medical personnel, among other categories.
-Please refer to the expanded emergency declaration posted on the FMCSA website for more details.
+Generally, the exemption applies to fleet operations that are providing direct assistance in support of emergency relief efforts related to the COVID-19 outbreaks, including transportation for medical supplies, fuel, paper, raw materials, sanitation equipment, and medical personnel, among other categories.
+Please refer to the Extension of the Modified Expanded Emergency Declaration posted on the FMCSA website for more details.

 If the suspension does apply to my operations, how should I indicate this using Samsara’s ELD product?